-The informal group agreed to extend the allowance of an additional door in the rear face of the vehicle, to door(s) intended for cargo (food, luggage, skis, etc).
-This provision is linked to the provision of paragraph 7.6.2.7.
+The informal group agreed to extend the allowance of an additional service door in the rear face of the vehicle, to doors intended for goods (food, luggage, skis, etc).
+This amendment is linked to the amendments proposed under paragraph 7.6.2.7.